Paul R. Ehrlich: Early life, education and academic career

 Ehrlich was born in Philadelphia, Pennsylvania, the son of William Ehrlich and Ruth Rosenberg.
 His father was a shirt salesman and his mother was a Greek and Latin scholar and public school teacher.
-Ehrlich's mother's Reform-Jewish German ancestors arrived in the United States in the 1840s, and his paternal grandparents emigrated there later from the Galician and Transylvanian part of the Austrian Empire.
+Ehrlich's mother's German ancestors arrived in the United States in the 1840s, and his paternal grandparents emigrated there later from the Galician and Transylvanian part of the Austrian Empire.
+Ehrlich has been described as having grown up in a household that was Jewish but anti-Zionist.
 During his childhood his family moved to Maplewood, New Jersey, where he attended Columbia High School, graduating in 1949.

-By training, Ehrlich is an entomologist specializing in Lepidoptera (butterflies).
-He earned a bachelor's degree in zoology from the University of Pennsylvania in 1953, an M.A. from the University of Kansas in 1955, and a Ph.D. from the University of Kansas in 1957, supervised by the prominent bee researcher Charles Duncan Michener (the title of his dissertation: "The Morphology, Phylogeny and Higher Classification of the Butterflies (Lepidoptera: Papilionoidea)").
-During his studies he participated with surveys of insects in the areas of the Bering Sea and Canadian arctic, and then with a National Institutes of Health fellowship, investigated the genetics and behavior of parasitic mites.
+By training, Ehrlich was an entomologist specializing in Lepidoptera (butterflies).
+He earned a bachelor's degree in zoology from the University of Pennsylvania in 1953, an M.A. from the University of Kansas in 1955, and a Ph.D. from the University of Kansas in 1957, supervised by the prominent bee researcher Charles Duncan Michener (the title of his dissertation: The Morphology, Phylogeny and Higher Classification of the Butterflies (Lepidoptera: Papilionoidea)).

+During his studies he participated in surveys of insects in the areas of the Bering Sea and Canadian arctic, and then, with a National Institutes of Health fellowship, investigated the genetics and behavior of parasitic mites.
 In 1959 he joined the faculty at Stanford University.
-He became well known for popularizing the term coevolution in an influential 1964 paper co-authored with the botanist Peter H. Raven, where they proposed that an evolutionary 'arms-race' between plants and insects explains the extreme diversification of plants and insects.
+He became well known for popularizing the term coevolution in an influential 1964 paper co-authored with the botanist Peter H. Raven, where they proposed that reciprocal selective responses between insects and their food plants explains the extreme diversification of plants and insects.

 This paper was highly influential on the then-nascent field of chemical ecology.
 He was promoted to professor of biology in 1966, and appointed to the Bing Professorship in 1977.
 In 1984, he founded the Center for Conservation Biology at Stanford University.
-He is a fellow of the American Association for the Advancement of Science, the United States National Academy of Sciences, the American Academy of Arts and Sciences and the American Philosophical Society.
+He was a fellow of the American Association for the Advancement of Science, the United States National Academy of Sciences, the American Academy of Arts and Sciences and the American Philosophical Society.